Sometimes called caps, crowns completely cover a tooth, restoring a normal shape and appearance. You may need a crown to:

 Today, people of almost all ages are benefiting from braces.
 Braces not only improve the look of teeth that are crooked or crowded.
 They can improve an irregular bite and correct jaw positioning and jaw joint disorders.

-Braces are worn to apply light pressure to the teeth and reposition them slowly, usually over the course of one to three years.
+Braces are worn to apply pressure to and reposition the teeth, usually over the a few months to longer for more advanced cases.

 To place braces, your dentist or orthodontist bonds brackets made of metal, ceramic, or plastic to your teeth.
-Then she places arch wires through the brackets, which guide the teeth into their correct positions.
-Dentists can attach lingual braces to the backs of teeth, hiding them from view.
+Then she places wires through the brackets, which guide the teeth into their correct positions.
+Sometimes, dentists can attach lingual braces to the backs of teeth, hiding them from view.

-After your braces are attached -- and after each visit where your dentist tightens your braces -- expect some discomfort for a few days.
+After your braces are attached -- and after each visit in which your dentist tightens your braces -- expect some discomfort for a few days.
 Also, regular oral hygiene becomes especially important while you are wearing braces.

 Risks with braces are minimal.
 But people with allergies to metal or latex, or those who have periodontal disease, are at greater risk for problems during treatment.
-Root shortening is also a minor problem for some people.
+Root shortening is also a problem if teeth are moved too quickly.

 An alternative for correcting minor spacing problems involves wearing a series of clear, customized appliances called aligners, or invisible braces.
 Your dentist will reshape and replace them about every two weeks to progressively move your teeth.
 Unlike traditional braces, aligners can be removed while eating, brushing, and flossing.